Washer toss, frequently called washer pitching, is a fun tossing game mostly played during backyard parties.

-The size of a pitching box is the same as the size of a board.
-In three hole washer toss game its 4 x 1 feet.
+The size of a pitching box is the same as the size of the board.
+In three-hole washer toss game, it’s 4 x 1 foot.

-Foul line is in the same line as the front of the board, in other words on the front edge of a pitching box.
-If a player steps on or crosses the foul line its consider to be a foul shot and its worth zero points.
+The foul line is in the same line as the front of the board, in other words on the front edge of a pitching box.
+If a player steps on or crosses the foul line its consider being a foul shot and it’s worth zero points.

-Every toss must be from behind of the front edge of the board.
+Every toss must be from behind the front edge of the board.

-Like in cornhole, players should maintain same tossing side during whole match.
+Like in cornhole, players should maintain the same tossing side during the whole match.

 Each team gets 3 washers, so in total 6 washers are tossed in each round (2 players and 3 washers).